antonioscalaunina/pyANTI-FASc/README.md

      bin/interactive_slip_maps.ipynb

-Features:
+it can be run after the running of either the CLI pipeline or the notebook.

+Running it the user can:

-- folder selection via widgets 👆
+- select the folder via interactive widgets 👆
-- GeoJSON visualization
-- slip / rake plotting
+- visualize slip and rake maps through the GeoJSON output files
-- interactive maps
+- optionally generate, visualize and export HTML interactive maps
-- optional HTML export

 ---